lennartkerkvliet/statutes/rules-of-procedure.md

 - In the eighth: evaluate term of the Bureau

 ### Relationship to the GA
-No later than two weeks before every General Assembly, the AC and the Bureau will submit joint reports on the overall performance of the Federation, which includes the progress on the Action Plan and reports by every Bureau member on their work since the last General Assembly.
+No later than four weeks before every General Assembly, the AC and the Bureau will submit joint reports on the overall performance of the Federation, which includes the progress on the Action Plan and reports by every Bureau member on their work since the last General Assembly.
 For a more detailed description of the process, see [article](#bureau-annual-interim-report) and [article](#bureau-reports).

 ### Recommending new members
 If there are vacancies on the AC, the AC has a duty to recommend new members to the General Assembly.